joenorton/rubyretriever/readme.md

 RubyRetriever is a Web Crawler, Site Mapper, File Harvester & Autodownloader.

-RubyRetriever (RR) uses asynchronous HTTP requests, thanks to [Eventmachine](https://github.com/eventmachine/eventmachine) & [Synchrony](https://github.com/igrigorik/em-synchrony), to crawl webpages *very quickly*.
-Another neat thing about RR, is it uses a ruby implementation of the [bloomfilter](https://github.com/igrigorik/bloomfilter-rb) in order to keep track of pages it has already crawled.
+RubyRetriever (RR) uses asynchronous HTTP requests via [Eventmachine](https://github.com/eventmachine/eventmachine) & [Synchrony](https://github.com/igrigorik/em-synchrony) to crawl webpages *very quickly*.
+RR also uses a Ruby implementation of the [bloomfilter](https://github.com/igrigorik/bloomfilter-rb) in order to keep track of pages it has already crawled.

-**v1.0 Update (6/07/2014)** - Includes major code changes, a lot of bug fixes.
-Much better in dealing with redirects, and issues with the host changing, etc. Also, added the SEO mode -- which grabs a number of key SEO components from every page on a site.
-Lastly, this update was so extensive that I could not ensure backward compatibility -- and thus, this was update 1.0!
+**v1.0 Update (6/07/2014)** - Includes major code changes and a lot of bug fixes.
+It's now much better in dealing with redirects, issues with the host changing, etc. Also added the SEO mode, which grabs a number of key SEO components from every page on a site.
+Lastly, this update was so extensive that I could not ensure backward compatibility; thus, this was update 1.0!

-mission
+Mission
 -------
-RubyRetriever aims to be the best command-line crawling, and scraping package written in Ruby.
+RubyRetriever aims to be the best command-line crawling and scraping package written in Ruby.

-features
+Features
 --------
 * Asynchronous HTTP Requests thru EM & Synchrony
-* Bloom filter for tracking pages visited.
+* Bloom filter for tracking visited pages
-* 3 CLI modes: 1) Sitemap, 2) File Harvest, 3) SEO
+* 3 CLI modes

-use-cases
+	* Sitemap
+	* File Harvest
+	* SEO

+Use cases
 ---------
-RubyRetriever can do multiple things for you, with a single command at the terminal RR can:
+RubyRetriever can do multiple things for you.
+With a single command at the terminal, RR can:
 1. Crawl your website and output a *valid XML sitemap* based on what it found.
 2. Crawl a target website and *download all files of a given filetype*.
-3. Crawl a target website and *collect important SEO information* such as page titles, meta descriptions, h1 tags, etc. and write it to CSV.
+3. Crawl a target website, *collect important SEO information* such as page titles, meta descriptions and h1 tags, and write it to CSV.

 Help & Forks Welcome!

-getting started
+Getting started
 -----------
 Install the gem
 ```sh